 12+ Vu Tran’s debut novel, Dragonfish, opens with a letter from a mother to her daughter, with whom she has lost contact.
 She recounts the first night of their escape from communist Vietnam, in a small, overcrowded boat, soon to be wracked by ‘thirst and hunger, sickness [and] death’.
-The mother confesses she had not wanted to leave behind her homeland and husband, and that she blamed her daughter for having done so.
+The mother confesses she had not wanted to leave behind her homeland and husband and blamed her daughter for having done so.

 The story travels in time and place to Oakland, California.
 A divorced American cop, Robert Ruen, learns his Vietnamese-born ex-wife, Suzy, who has remarried a violent Vietnamese restaurant owner, gambler and gangster, is missing in Las Vegas.
 At gunpoint, and because of his forlorn love for her, Ruen accepts the task of finding his ex-wife.